 Reverberation Mapping (eBOSS)

-eBOSS has only one ancillary program: the Reverberation Mapping (RM) program is a multi-epoch spectroscopic survey designed to enable use of the reverberation mapping technique to study the structure of broad-line regions in AGN and quasars.
+The Sloan Digital Sky Survey Reverberation Mapping (SDSS-RM) program is a multi-epoch spectroscopic survey designed to enable use of the reverberation mapping technique to measure black hole masses in quasars at a wide range of redshifts.

 |University of Illinois|

 ANCILLARY_TARGET2 value includes one or more of the bitmasks in the following table was targeted for spectroscopy as part of this ancillary target program.
 See SDSS bitmasks to learn how to use these values to identify objects in this ancillary target program.

 |RM_TILE1||54||Reverberation mapping program, high priority||11,270||230|

 |RM_TILE2||55||Reverberation mapping program, low priority||30,331||619|

 The broad emission lines in Type 1 AGN spectra respond to variations in continuum emission that is emitted from the AGN accretion disk.
 However, there is a time delay between the two signals that corresponds to the light-travel time between the continuum-emitting region and the broad-line-emitting region.
 Measuring this time delay — a technique known as reverberation mapping (RM) — allows researchers to determine a characteristic radius of the broad-line region, which can then be combined with velocity information to yield a measurement of the black hole mass of the supermassive black hole.
 In addition to measuring black hole masses, RM techniques can be used to study the structure and kinematics of the broad-line regions of AGN.